Have you lost your period or are trying to get it back?

 Having an obsession with food and your eating patterns

-Engaging in restrictive behaviour around food like avoiding certain food or food groups and controlling the portion sizes.
+Engaging in restrictive behaviour around food like avoiding certain food or food groups and controlling the portion sizes

-Over exercising and having feelings of guilt if you have a rest day or exercising when you are sick or injured.
+Over-exercising and having feelings of guilt if you have a rest day or exercising when you are sick or injured

-How to start healing hypothalamic amenorrhea
+How to heal hypothalamic amenorrhea and get your period back

 1. Ensure regular eating